daggarwa/TransMap/README.md

 # TransportationApp
-TransMap is a prototype for benefits of crowdsourcing for public transportation in real time
+TransMap is a prototype showing benefits of crowdsourcing for public transportation in real time